tupini07/i3-bindings/README.md

 # i3-bindings
-WIP: Simple tool that reads the i3 config files and shows a table with the bindings defined therein
+Simple tool that reads the i3 config files and shows a table with the bindings defined therein.
+See the _Example_ below for an example of how the printed table looks like.

-As a reference see [this](https://github.com/AndrewOlsen/i3-used-keybinds) other project.

-See [here](https://i3wm.org/docs/userguide.html#configuring) for locations of configuration file

-## Potential-extensions
+## Functionality

-- print information about rules:
+- print the keybindings as a table
-    - number, which key is $mod`
+- optionally print them as a `csv` to stdout
+- sort bindings by different criteria
+- optionally wait for input after printing (useful if you want to do something like `alacritty -e i3-bindings -b` to open a temporary terminal that shows your bindings)

+## Usage

+See `i3-bindings --help` for a help message about the available options.
+However, in most cases you'll be fine with just running `i3-bindings` and leave everything with default values.

-## How to use
+## How to use format config file

+If you want, you can specify _categories_ in your `config` file so that when printing the table bindings are logically grouped.
+However this is not required.

 **Categories:** for categories to be printed as in the example below, you need to add comments in your i3 config that specify the category for a group of bindings.
 All bindings below the comment will have the specified category until a new one is specified.
 The default category is `default`.

 For example:

 ```